apiquerasm/gift-xlsx-converter/README.md

 ## Usage
 ```
-$ python3 gift-to-xslx.py -f questions-file.txt
+$ python3 gift-to-xslx.py -f example.txt
 ```
-It will generate a new `questions-file.txt.xslx` that can be directly imported into a Kahoot Quiz.
+It will generate a new `example.txt.xslx` that can be directly imported into a Kahoot Quiz.
 Only "True/False" and "Multichoice" questions are compatible.